Skip to main content

 Table: Platform Snapshot

 The late-2024 liquidity picture described publicly was consistent with a “short runway” situation.
 In November 2024, the company reported cash and equivalents of $3.2 million as of September 30, 2024 and reported operating expenses of $16.3 million for Q3 2024, while also stating that operating expenses had been reduced by approximately 40% to under a $2.5 million monthly burn rate (Q3 2024 financial results).
 The same update referenced a Nasdaq listing extension deadline in December 2024 with no further extensions available (Q3 2024 financial results).
-Against that backdrop, court filings indicating approximately $1 million of cash on hand at filing underscore how quickly the company could have faced an operational cliff absent either an incremental capital infusion or a process designed to monetize assets on an expedited timetable (First Day Declaration).
+Court filings indicated approximately $1 million of cash on hand at filing.

 Capital structure at filing (funded debt and note tranching).
-The debtor reported funded debt of approximately $71.8 million as of the petition date, alongside approximately $21 million of additional unsecured claims (including vendors and service providers) and approximately $1 million of cash on hand (First Day Declaration).
+The debtor reported funded debt of approximately $71.8 million as of the petition date, alongside approximately $21 million of additional unsecured claims (including vendors and service providers) and approximately $1 million of cash on hand, according to the First Day Declaration.
 The funded debt stack, as described in the first day record, centered on convertible note instruments split between (i) residual 2025 unsecured notes and (ii) 2028 secured notes that were later segmented into “payment priority” and “payment junior” categories via an amended and restated indenture.
 A simplified snapshot of the funded debt amounts described in court filings appears below.

 InstrumentAmount Outstanding (approx.)Notes (high-level)

-2025 unsecured notes$4.6 millionResidual balance of convertible notes due 2025 after prior exchanges into 2028 notes and other consideration (First Day Declaration).
+2025 unsecured notes$4.6 millionResidual balance of convertible notes due 2025 after prior exchanges into 2028 notes and other consideration.

-2028 secured payment priority new money notes$13.6 millionNew money tranche issued under a 2024 purchase agreement and categorized as “payment priority” in the amended and restated indenture (First Day Declaration; August 2024 funding agreement).
+2028 secured payment priority new money notes$13.6 millionNew money tranche issued under a 2024 purchase agreement and categorized as "payment priority" in the amended and restated indenture (August 2024 funding agreement).

-2028 secured payment priority exchange notes$37.7 millionExchange tranche categorized as “payment priority” under the amended and restated indenture (First Day Declaration).
+2028 secured payment priority exchange notes$37.7 millionExchange tranche categorized as "payment priority" under the amended and restated indenture.

 Table: Capital Structure (as described in court filings)

-Prepetition efforts: financings, exchanges, and the limits of incremental runway extensions.
+Prepetition efforts.
 In 2024, the company publicly described multiple transactions and funding initiatives intended to keep development work moving forward while it pursued collaborations or other value-creating outcomes, including a multiple-draw facility with existing noteholders announced in August 2024 (August 2024 funding agreement) and a sequence of note exchanges and financings described in its periodic updates (Q1 2024 results and corporate update).
-Court filings described the company as ultimately concluding that it could not monetize licensing transactions or partnerships at the desired level without addressing (or at least stabilizing) its capital structure and legacy liabilities, because potential counterparties raised doubts tied to the company’s financial condition (First Day Declaration).
+Court filings described the company as ultimately concluding that it could not monetize licensing transactions or partnerships at the desired level without addressing (or at least stabilizing) its capital structure and legacy liabilities, because potential counterparties raised doubts tied to the company's financial condition.
 The result was a pivot from incremental financing to an accelerated, court-supervised sale strategy.

 Prepetition marketing process and the decision to file.
-The first day declaration described management beginning to explore strategic alternatives in late November 2024, engaging Evora Partners and McDermott Will & Emery LLP, and retaining MTS Health Partners as investment banker to market substantially all of the company’s businesses and assets (First Day Declaration).
-Court filings described MTS contacting approximately 70 potential strategic and financial counterparties in early December, supported by an electronic data room, while the company simultaneously negotiated with secured parties to bridge liquidity and support an in-court sale process (First Day Declaration).
+The First Day Declaration described management beginning to explore strategic alternatives in late November 2024, engaging Evora Partners and McDermott Will & Emery LLP, and retaining MTS Health Partners as investment banker to market substantially all of the company's businesses and assets.
+The declaration described MTS contacting approximately 70 potential strategic and financial counterparties in early December, supported by an electronic data room, while the company simultaneously negotiated with secured parties to bridge liquidity and support an in-court sale process.
 A December 2024 press release framed the chapter 11 filing as a deliberate choice to conduct a section 363 process with prepetition creditors serving as DIP lenders and stalking horse, rather than a liquidation outside court supervision (GlobeNewswire chapter 11 sale process announcement).

 Table: DIP Facility (selected terms)

-The milestone package embedded in the DIP facility linked liquidity to sale progress and created an accelerated “clock” for the case.
-Milestones included deadlines for filing the bidding procedures motion, entry of bidding procedures and DIP orders, commencement of any auction, a sale hearing, and closing—each with failure constituting an event of default absent lender waiver/extension (Final DIP Order).
-The first day declaration also described the then-proposed sale timetable (auction and hearing dates) that closely tracked the DIP milestones (First Day Declaration).
+The milestone package embedded in the DIP facility linked liquidity to sale progress and created an accelerated "clock" for the case.
+Milestones included deadlines for filing the bidding procedures motion, entry of bidding procedures and DIP orders, commencement of any auction, a sale hearing, and closing—each with failure constituting an event of default absent lender waiver/extension.
+The First Day Declaration also described the then-proposed sale timetable (auction and hearing dates) that closely tracked the DIP milestones.

 Milestone TypeMilestoneHow it operated

-Sale process governanceBidding procedures order enteredSet the sale calendar and bid rules (court filings indicate) (Bidding Procedures Order).
+Sale process governanceBidding procedures order enteredSet the sale calendar and bid rules.

-Value realization checkpointAuction (if any) and sale hearingRequired the process to move to a sale approval hearing on an expedited schedule (court filings indicate) (Final DIP Order).
+Value realization checkpointAuction (if any) and sale hearingRequired the process to move to a sale approval hearing on an expedited schedule.

 Table: DIP Milestones (conceptual summary)

 Bidding procedures and the sale timeline actually implemented.
-The court entered a bidding procedures order in late January 2025 that set bid deadlines, an auction date (if necessary), and the sale hearing date (Bidding Procedures Order).
-Under the implemented schedule reflected in the docket record, the key dates included (i) a bid deadline in mid-February, (ii) a late-February auction date, and (iii) a sale hearing on February 25, 2025 (Bidding Procedures Order; Notice of Successful Bidder and Cancellation of Auction).
-Court filings later indicated the sale closed on March 7, 2025 (Conversion Motion).
+The court entered a Bidding Procedures Order in late January 2025 that set bid deadlines, an auction date (if necessary), and the sale hearing date.
+Under the implemented schedule reflected in the docket record, the key dates included (i) a bid deadline in mid-February, (ii) a late-February auction date, and (iii) a sale hearing on February 25, 2025.
+Court filings later indicated the sale closed on March 7, 2025.

 Table: 363 Sale Timeline (selected milestones)

 Auction cancellation and the sale outcome.
-Court filings indicated that no competing qualified bids were received and that the auction was cancelled, leaving the stalking horse transaction as the successful bid (Notice of Successful Bidder and Cancellation of Auction).
+The Notice of Successful Bidder and Cancellation of Auction indicated that no competing qualified bids were received and that the auction was cancelled, leaving the stalking horse transaction as the successful bid.
 A contemporaneous market-facing report described the stalking horse APA and associated sale approval request, including the identification of BT BidCo LLC as buyer and the broader secured creditor sponsorship context (MarketScreener report on stalking horse APA filing).

 Table: Sale Consideration and Assumption Terms (selected)

-Sale order terms and the Oracle reservation.
-The sale order approved a sale free and clear, as well as assumption and assignment mechanics for executory contracts and unexpired leases, with the customary emphasis on transferring assets while channeling liens and interests to proceeds (court filings indicate) (Sale Order).
-One unusually explicit provision in the sale order was the Oracle reservation: pending resolution of Oracle’s objection, the order provided that no Oracle contract would be assumed/assigned/transferred to the buyer, and that the buyer would not be allowed access to Oracle’s licensed software (even on a transitional basis) absent a separate agreement with Oracle or a further court order (Sale Order).
-For practitioners, this kind of carve-out is a reminder that “free and clear” relief does not eliminate the operational risk of disputed licenses and enterprise software access when the acquired business relies on systems subject to anti-assignment or license restrictions.
+Sale order terms.
+The Sale Order approved a sale free and clear, with assumption and assignment mechanics for executory contracts and unexpired leases.
+Pending resolution of Oracle's objection, the order provided that no Oracle contract would be assumed, assigned, or transferred to the buyer, and that the buyer would not access Oracle's licensed software absent a separate agreement with Oracle or a further court order.

 Public communications after the asset sale.
-Public-facing communications around the transaction can be difficult to reconcile cleanly with the “estate” posture after a sale.
-A March 2025 announcement described the business as having “successfully” completed a restructuring and emerging as a privately held company with ownership transferred to funds managed by Davidson Kempner, Context Capital, and Highbridge, while also stating that existing public equity was cancelled (StockTitan announcement).
-The docket record, however, reflects that the debtor later sought and obtained conversion of its chapter 11 case to chapter 7 for ongoing estate administration (Conversion Order).
-In a sale case, this is not necessarily contradictory: the operating business can “move forward” inside a buyer vehicle (or successor entity) even while the selling debtor remains in bankruptcy to complete wind-down tasks and resolve creditor claims.
+A March 2025 announcement described the business as having completed a restructuring and emerging as a privately held company with ownership transferred to funds managed by Davidson Kempner, Context Capital, and Highbridge, while stating that existing public equity was cancelled (StockTitan announcement).
+The debtor subsequently sought and obtained conversion of its chapter 11 case to chapter 7 for ongoing estate administration.

 Key professionals and claims administration.
 Early public materials identified the debtor’s primary advisors as McDermott Will & Emery (lead bankruptcy counsel) and MTS Health Partners (investment banker), with references to Evora Partners in a restructuring support role (GlobeNewswire chapter 11 sale process announcement).
-Court filings also reflect the appointment of a claims and noticing agent (Kroll) typical for a Delaware chapter 11 case of this type (court filings indicate) (Claims Agent Application).
+Court filings also reflect the appointment of a claims and noticing agent (Kroll) typical for a Delaware chapter 11 case of this type, as described in the Claims Agent Application.

 RoleFirmNotes (high-level)